Summer Institute at Cornell School for Criticism and Theory

-Applicants should send their materials by Tuesday, January 17, 2017 at midnight
+Applicants should submit their materials by Monday, January 15th, 2018 at midnight.

 The Unit for Criticism and Interpretive Theory will once again offer two graduate student fellowships to the School of Criticism and Theory (SCT) at Cornell University.
 Currently directed by Professor Hent de Vries of Johns Hopkins, the SCT is a six-week summer institute that has existed for more than thirty years and provides the opportunity for graduate students and faculty members to take seminars with some of the world’s leading critical theorists.
 The SCT provides an unparalleled opportunity for advanced training in critical theory and for making connections with an international cohort of peers and world-class scholars.

-This summer’s SCT will take place between June 18-July 27, 2017 and will feature the following six-week seminars, from which participants must pick one (full descriptions here):
+This summer’s SCT will take place between June 17-July 26, 2018 and will feature the following six-week seminars, from which participants must pick one (full descriptions here):

 More information about the SCT and more detailed seminar descriptions are available on their website.